c0dexter/chronews/README.md

 ### Todos

- - Write MORE Tests
+ - Fix all bugs from Kanban Board
- - Add Night Mode
+ - Add more features (increase amount of receiving news)

 ### Known issues
 - API's issues with sending a broken text of article long description.
 Missing letters with polish diacritical signs.